vishnu4044/CS678_Project-1/README.md

          This evaluation helps understand how the model's performance is affected when the data is subjected to these different types of noise.

 ### 4) Multilingual. ipynb
-         Task :  this notebook aims to evaluate pre-trained models on various languages and datasets.
+         Task :  this notebook aims to evaluate trained models on various languages and datasets.

          Pre-Trained Models and Languages: